Liberty bids $2.6 billion for rest of Belgium's Telenet

 Liberty, which has 19.6 million customers in 13 countries, fully owns its other European operations, most of which are under the UPC brand.
 In Germany, it operates as Unitymedia and Kabel BW.
 Other European operations are in the Netherlands, Slovakia, Austria and the Czech Republic.

-Telenet said its board would review the offer and by law it had to appoint independent experts to analyze Liberty's bid.
+Telenet said its board would review the offer and by law it had to appoint independent experts to analyse Liberty's bid.

 Liberty said its bid represented a 14 percent premium over Telenet's average closing price over the past month.
 At 0930 GMT, the shares were up 12.5 percent at 35 euros, just short of their high of 37.14 from July.